 You might be skeptical about the cost of RVing full-time in California.
 However, making an RV your permanent residency is often cheaper than living in an apartment in California.
 It’s also much more adventurous!

 If you’re truly considering living as a full-time RV resident in California, here are several factors you need to consider.

 1. Buying your RV

 If you don’t already own an RV, your biggest cost will most likely be the motorhome or travel trailer you buy.
-You should first decide on whether you want to purchase a new or used RV and which model is most suitable for your budget and lifestyle.
+You should first decide on whether you want to purchase a new or used RV.
+Also determine which model is most suitable for your budget and lifestyle.

 The first thing you should do when looking to buy a new RV is visit dealerships and RV shows.
 Take a long look around and step inside the different types of RVs.
 Really think about the top must-haves that you really could not live without.
 Will the RV you buy accommodate everything you need?
 If you’re planning on truly RVing full-time, you’ll most likely want a Class A, B or C RV that isn’t detachable and probably won’t raise your RV Insurance costs.
 Ideally, you’ll want to purchase the RV without monthly payments, but this will ultimately depend on your budget.